wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 15 And if it be so, that he come against me with his whole host, even then will I not turn aside from the fierce battle ; though his numbers were as the sand on the sea shore.

-16 Lo!
+16 Lo !
 David, of old, with a sling and a stone slew the mighty Goliah: and shall the people of Columbia be afraid, and bow before the tyrants of Europe ?

 17 Then Elliot returned to the army of the king ; and immediately the mouths of their engines were opened against the fort.